Making Teacher Workshops Work for Us

 So rather than avoiding or dismissing teacher workshops this year, here are four ways we can make them work for us:

 - Be open to the idea that the presenters might actually know something we don’t.
 Classroom teachers have to know a little bit about a whole lot of subjects; consultants are generally experts in one field.
 They have time to read the research and best practice and synthesize it for the rest of us.
 At worst, they might confirm what we already know.
-At best, they might say something that challenges our own practice.
+At best, they might say something that challenges our own beliefs.
+It’s not a bad thing to disagree with what a presenter says if it makes us reflect on our own practice.

 - Network with other teachers.
 Even if the presenter doesn’t give us anything new, other teachers might.
 We so rarely get to network with colleagues who might have the same issues and problem students that we do.
 Take advantage of the opportunity to sit in grown-up sized chairs and talk to other people with the same vocabulary levels as ours.
 We might just learn something from one another.